-In 2015, the church sold the property that the garden was on to a developer, so the garden was moved closer to the church to its present location.
+In 2015, the church sold the property that the garden was on to a developer, so the garden was moved to its present location closer to the church.

 In 2016 we added a small asparagus bed, blackberries and a xeriscape garden.

-In 2017 Redeemer Church approved the building of Phase Two to add 12 more beds and a shade structure, which we hope to complete in 2018.
+In 2017 Redeemer Church approved the building of Phase Two to add 12 more beds and a shade structure.

 Gardener meetings and emails are used to teach about growing seeds at home, what to grow in North Texas, transplanting, organic soil amendments, identifying pests and controlling them organically, harvesting tips, and more.

 Community Gardens of Carrollton is a non-profit organization that promotes local community gardens, organic gardening, and providing fresh produce to local food banks.
 The Giving Garden of Carrollton and the Harvest Community Gardens are both members.

 Harvest Garden is a North Texas Food Bank (NTFB) Partner because we contribute half our produce to Metrocrest Services (one of the NTFB affiliates).
 We are grateful for their support and the work they do.

 In 2021, Harvest Garden donated 1,922 pounds of fresh, organically grown produce to Metrocrest Service’s food pantry.
 We have donated over 10,000 pounds to local food pantries since 2012.